CederGroupHub/AutoEMX/README.md

     - **Rule-based filtering** of compositions to discard poorly quantified spectra from the analysis
     - **Unsupervised machine learning–based analysis** to identify the compositions of individual phases in the sample

-- **Fitting and quantification** of single EDS spectra exported by proprietary commercial software (.msa, .emsa, .txt)
+- Scripts for **fitting and quantification** of single EDS spectra exported by proprietary commercial software (.msa, .emsa, .txt)

-- **Automated experimental standard collection** scripts included
+- **Automated experimental standard collection** scripts

-- **Automated particle size distribution measurements**
+- **Automated particle size distribution measurements** scripts

 - **Extensible architecture** — adaptable to other techniques such as
   - Wavelength Dispersive Spectroscopy (WDS)